Save Places from TikTok Travel Videos: 5 Apps That Actually Work (2026)

 - Visually-only places (creator shows but doesn't say) sometimes get missed

-- Community guides are actually browsable and useful
+- Community guides are browsable

-3. GoPlaces — Single-Spot Saves with Enrichment
+3. GoPlaces: Single-Spot Saves with Enrichment

 - Auto-enrichment with hours, ratings, and nearby spots when it works